glassroom/torch_lsuv_init/README.md

 LSUV_(model, data)
 ```

-`model` is the PyTorch model to be initialized and `data` is a sample batch of input data drawn from the training dataset.
+Where: `model` is the model to be initialized and `data` is a sample batch of input data drawn from the training dataset.
 Several optional arguments are not shown here.
 Please see the code for details.

+## Notes

+This implementation uses PyTorch's built-in orthogonal init, which at the time of writing (mid-2019) relies on QR decomposition, instead of singular value decomposition (SVD) as in other implementations.

-# Licence
+## Licence

 torch_lsuv_init is released under the [MIT License](https://github.com/glassroom/torch_lsuv_init/blob/master/LICENSE).